awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-aws-cli.md

 The AWS Command Line Interface \(AWS CLI\) is a unified developer tool for managing AWS services, including Amazon Personalize\.
 We recommend that you install it\.

-1. To install the AWS CLI, follow the instructions in [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+1. To install the AWS CLI, follow the instructions in [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface Interface User Guide*\.

 1. To configure the AWS CLI and set up a profile to call the AWS CLI, follow the instructions in [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.